Marginal Gains In Business: 1% Improvements that boost profit, cash and headspace

 1. Send invoices the same day, not "end of the week"

 Cash is oxygen.
 If you wait to bill, you wait to get paid.
+Action: Invoice on job completion, same day.
+No exceptions.
+Impact: Faster cash in, less chasing.

 2. Add 5% to your next 3 quotes

-Impact: That tiny increase often covers rising costs you’ve quietly absorbed.
+Not across the board.
+Just the next three.
+Ask "Is this worth it to deliver properly without resenting it?"
+That tiny increase often covers rising costs you've quietly absorbed.

 3. Standardise jobs so they're "right first time"

-Action: Write a simple “before it leaves the building” checklist for recurring jobs.
+If work keeps coming back for a fix, that's unpaid labour.
+Write a simple "before it leaves the building" checklist for recurring jobs.
 Everyone uses it.

 4. Follow up every proposal within 24 hours

-If your sales process is “send quote and hope”, you’re leaking conversions.
+If your sales process is "send quote and hope", you're leaking conversions.
+Every quote gets a 24-hour check-in.
+You'll win work you were about to write off.

 5. Stop doing £15/hour work as the owner

-Action: Make a list of everything you did in the last 7 days that someone else could do with 1 hour of training.
-That list is the next hire / outsource brief.
+You being "helpful" is killing scale.
+List everything you did in the last 7 days that someone else could do with 1 hour of training.
+That's your next hire / outsource brief.

 6. Shorten how long people owe you money

-If you’re on 30-day terms, and they pay in 45, you’re acting like a bank.
+If you're on 30-day terms, and they pay in 45, you're acting like a bank.
+Move new clients to upfront or 50/50 split.
+Recurring work to direct debit.

 7. Fix "scope creep by kindness"

-Action: Train yourself and your team to say, “Yes, we can do that.
-That would be an extra £X. Do you want me to add that to the invoice?”
+"Can you just add this as well?" isn't harmless.
+Train yourself to say, "Yes, we can do that.
+That would be an extra £X. Do you want me to add that to the invoice?"

 8. Put a simple QA / sign-off step in delivery

-Action: Before anything goes to a client (report, return, design, whatever), someone who didn’t work on it gives it a two-minute sense check.
+Before anything goes to a client, someone who didn't work on it gives it a two-minute sense check.
+You look more professional overnight.

 9. Block "working on the business" time every week

-Action: 2 hours, same slot every week, phone off, door shut.
+2 hours, same slot every week, phone off, door shut.
 Non-negotiable.
-You’re not “available”.
+You stop living in reaction mode.

 10. Kill work that creates noise but not value

-Action: Ask “If we stopped doing this tomorrow, who would shout?”
-If the answer is “probably nobody”, stop doing it.
+Ask "If we stopped doing this tomorrow, who would shout?"
+If the answer is "probably nobody", stop doing it.
+Instant capacity gain with zero cost.

 Why these 1% changes multiply